OpenNTF/openliberty-domino/README.md

 ### What It Doesn't Do

 This project does not enhance the Domino HTTP stack in any way.
-The normal HTTP task continues as normal, with its same abilities and limitations.
+The traditional HTTP task continues as normal, with its same abilities and limitations.

 Additionally, this doesn't give the Liberty server any particular knowledge of how Domino normally works - it won't serve resources from NSFs on its own, nor does it automatically have access to the XPages OSGi framework.